 UXLibsII took place in Manchester in June 2016 repeating many of the successful aspects of the first event.
 This time the emphasis was more on sharing research results given that librarians are now further along the road with UX.
 150 delegates attended from 11 different countries, including for the first time France and Singapore.

-The UX in Libraries book was published in May 2016.
-Edited by Andy Priestner and Matt Borg it brings together chapters from our conference keynotes, anthropologists, designers and library practitioners, and sets out a broad definition of UX which moves beyond its application to digital services, to incorporate library services and spaces too.
+The first UX in Libraries book was published in May 2016.
+Edited by Andy Priestner and Matt Borg it brings together chapters from our former conference keynotes, anthropologists, designers and library practitioners, and sets out a broad definition of UX which moves beyond its application to digital services, to incorporate library services and spaces too.